ufs-community/ufs-srweather-app/docs/UsersGuide/source/AQM.rst

 Post-processing Tasks of SRW-AQM
 ------------------------------------

 The post-processing tasks for air quality modeling (AQM) are shown in :numref:`Table %s <TasksPostAQM>.
-Since the module required to run these tasks is available on WCOSS2, these tasks should not defined in the configuration file ``config.yaml`` on other platforms.
+Since the module required to run these tasks is available only on WCOSS2, these tasks should not be defined in the configuration file ``config.yaml`` on other platforms.

 .. _TasksPostAQM: